 - A. The State Administrative Committee (SAC) determines - 1.
-If and when Pre-Sectional Qualifiers and/or Sectional competition will be conducted. - 2.
-If State Meets at Level 1-3 will be conducted. - 3.
-If sub-divisions within levels will be offered, such as first year competitors and veterans, or if a team competition will be conducted separately from the State individual competition. - 4.
-The qualifying scores for Pre-sectional, Sectional and State meets. - 5.
+If and when pre-Sectional Qualifiers and/or Sectional competition will be conducted. - 2.
+If State Championships at Level 1-3 will be conducted. - 3.
+If sub-divisions within levels will be offered, such as first year competitors and veterans, or if a team competition will be conducted separately from the state individual competition. - 4.
+The qualifying scores for pre-Sectional, Sectional and State Championships. - 5.
 If Individual Event Specialist Competition for Levels 6-10 will be conducted at State Championships. - 6.
-The competitive schedule for State Meets and below. - a.
+The competitive schedule for State Championships and below. - a.
 It is recommended that a reasonable period of preparation be provided between seasons, especially between Compulsory and Optional Levels. - b.
-May conduct one annual State meet, or one Fall and one Spring State Meet at Levels 7 and below. - 7.
+May conduct one annual State Championships, or one Fall and one Spring State Championships at Levels 7 and below. - 7.
 State Programs of the Year are determined annually by the SAC utilizing the following criteria: - a.
-Program exhibits excellence at multiple Junior Olympic levels with an emphasis at the highest level in the current year. - b.
+Program exhibits excellence at multiple DP levels with an emphasis at the highest level in the current year. - b.
 Displays good sportsmanship, team spirit and ethics. - c.
-Contributes to regional efforts (camps, clinics, congress, volunteer positions. - B. The Regional Administrative Committee determines: - 1.
-If a Level 8 and below Regional Championships will be conducted. - 2.
-The qualifying procedures, schedule and format of the Level 8 and below Regional Championships. - 3.
+Contributes to regional efforts (camps, clinics, Congress, volunteer positions). - B. The Regional Administrative Committee determines: - 1.
+If a Level 6/7/8 Regional Championships will be conducted. - 2.
+The qualifying procedures, schedule and format of the Level 6, 7 or 8 Regional Championships. - 3.
 Regional Programs of the Year are determined annually by the RAC utilizing the following criteria: - a.
-Program exhibits excellence at multiple Junior Olympic levels with an emphasis at the highest level in the current year. - b.
+Program exhibits excellence at multiple DP levels with an emphasis at the highest level in the current year. - b.
 Displays good sportsmanship, team spirit and ethics. - c.
-Contributes to regional efforts (camps, clinics, congress, volunteer positions. - C. Local Meets - 1.
-Local Meets are not under the organizational responsibilities of the State Administrative Committee; i.e., Meet Directors may set dates, entry fee and gate fee, may contract their officials (using the USA Gymnastics Contract) or by requesting the services of the State's judging contractor, and may conduct Team competition. - Includes dual/triangular meets between clubs, inter-squads, and invitationals. - 2.
-May be used for: - a. mobility only, or - b. qualification to the Pre-Sectional Qualifier (if conducted), Sectional (if conducted) or State Championships, at the discretion of the State Administrative Committee. - 3.
-May have only one club (team) competing to obtain a Sanction.
+Contributes to regional efforts (camps, clinics, congress, volunteer positions.

+C. Local Meets

+- 1. Local Meets are not under the organizational responsibilities of the State Administrative Committee; i.e., Meet Directors may set dates, entry fee and gate fee, may contract their officials (using the USA Gymnastics Contract) or by requesting the services of the state's judging contractor, and may conduct team competition. - Includes dual/triangular meets between clubs, inter-squads, and invitationals. - 2.
+May be used for: - a. mobility only, or - b. qualification to the pre-Sectional Qualifier (if conducted), Sectional (if conducted) or State Championships, at the discretion of the State Administrative Committee. - 3.
+May have only one club (team) competing to obtain a Sanction. - 4.
+Must be judged by a minimum of two qualified judges per event. - a.
+Exception: One-judge panels ARE allowed at Compulsory levels 1, 2, 3, 4, and 5.